Abdullah-Usmani/DMS-CW2024/README.md

 ## Refactoring

 ### Goals
-- Reduce redundancies and follow design patterns (SOLID, SRP, Singleton).
+- Reduce redundancies and follow design patterns (SOLID principles).

 ### Improvements
+- Most, if not, all variables within the game are handled within the `Config` class to provide a centralized location for all classes to access.
 - Package separation: `actors`, `controllers`, `displays`, `levels`, `managers`, `menus` (each contains a new `package-info.java` class).
+- Managers included for the sake of creating new files for different classes, such as `CollisionManager`, `AudioManager`, `EffectManager`, `StylingManager`.
 - `module-info.java`: Included new requirements for `javafx.media`, `java.desktop`, `java.logging`, along with openings for JavaFX reflections and exports.
 - `pom.xml`: Included a dependency for `javafx.media`.
 - Renamed for better readability: